antocuni/jit30min/slides.rst

      * All variables are assumed to be of type `float`

+     * We use PeachPy to encode ASM instructions

      * *DISCLAIMER*

          - I have never written any assembly before